 - 1/4 cup flour

-- 1 tablespoon table salt (optional)
+- 1 tablespoon salt (optional)

-When the water boils, drizzle in the water and flour mixture, whisking constantly.
-Reduce the heat to medium and keep it at a low but steady boil for two to three minutes.
+When the water boils, drizzle in the water-flour mixture, whisking constantly.
+Reduce the heat to medium, and keep the mixture at a low but steady boil for two to three minutes.

-Continue whisking until it starts to look like heavy cream.
+Continue whisking until the mixture starts to look like heavy cream.
 If necessary, add more water or flour in small amounts until the paste reaches the desired consistency.
-Keep in mind, though, that the paste continues to thicken as it cools, so it should still be pourable when you pull it off the stove.
+But keep in mind that the paste will continue to thicken as it cools, so it should still be pourable when you pull it off the stove.

 Use Your Paper Mache Paste